 Students should have an old computer that they can use to run the server on.
 The computer should be an Intel or AMD processor based PC.
 Installing on another computer is possible, but would add difficulty.
-An Intel-based computer needs to have at least a 386 processor.
-It should have 64 megabytes of RAM, and 1 gigabyte of disk space.
+An Intel-based computer needs to have at least a Pentium processor.
+It should have 500 megabytes of RAM, and 4 gigabyte of disk space.
 Most old computers will do a lot better than than.
 The computer needs to be dedicated to the course during the run-time of the course but can be put to other usage once the course is over.
 The instructor will try to collect old computers for those who have difficulty finding a computer.

 Students should have a network connection at home.
 It is best if the network goes via a cable mode connection, that leads to an Ethernet connection.
-This is the most common scenario.
-If a student does not have such a connection at home, it is possible to host the computer in the instructor's office, but public service on such computers would only be visible on campus, and the computer would be at the risk on networking policy changes at the CW Post campus.
+The server can be connected to a router that is common in home networking scenarios.
+Or it can replace such a routing system.
+Each scenario has its own set of challenges, and the course will be addressing both.
+If a student does not have such a connection at home, it is possible to host the computer in the instructor's office, but public service on such computers would, bar an extensive and very complicated effort, only be visible on campus.
+In addition the server would be at the risk on networking policy changes at the CW Post campus.